erick-efc/simple_flask_rest_api_cloud/README.md

-# Flask REST API in AWS (future enhancement to use buckets)
+# Flask REST API in AWS (future enhancement, flaskenv, security and buckets)

 This is a simple Flask-based REST API project that needs to:
 1. Receive historical data from CSV files